 In the past two weeks, two different agencies – Fitch Ratings and Morningstar – announced concerns that the Canadian housing market is overvalued by as much as 20-30% respectively.
 Fitch believes Canada’s household debt levels make “the market more susceptible to market stresses like unemployment or interest rate increases” and fears a 20% correction is in our future.
 Morningstar thinks that number will be closer to 30%, and notes that interest rates have fallen for the past 30 years, which has been the biggest driver in housing affordability across the country.

-If interest rates went up (and they are expected to in 2015), there’s no doubt it would affect housing affordability.
+If there was a Bank of Canada interest rate hike (and they are expected to in 2015), there’s no doubt it would affect housing affordability.
 But the BoC did not step in and increase its overnight lending rate today, to accommodate the above housing market concerns.
 Instead, they said this in their announcement:

 “Household imbalances continue to evolve constructively and recent data are broadly consistent with a soft landing in Canada’s housing market.”